-The net proceeds to us from the sale of our common stock offered by this prospectus, after deducting the underwriting discount and the estimated offering expenses payable by us, will be approximately \$277.6 million if the underwriters' over-allotment option is not exercised, or approximately \$317.3 million if the underwriters' over-allotment option is exercised in full.
+The net proceeds to us from the sale of our common stock offered by this prospectus, after deducting the underwriting discount and the estimated offering expenses payable by us, will be approximately \$253.3 million if the underwriters' over-allotment option is not exercised, or approximately \$289.4 million if the underwriters' over-allotment option is

-We will contribute the net proceeds to our operating partnership.
-Our operating partnership intends to use the net proceeds from this offering as follows:
+We will contribute the net proceeds from this offering and, on a pro forma basis, \$4.5 million of borrowings under the credit facility we intend to enter into after the closing of the offering to our operating partnership.
+Our operating partnership intends to use the combined net proceeds as follows:

-- approximately \$207.1 million to fund a portion of the purchase of the Capital Hotel Investment Portfolio and the Vail Marriott Mountain Resort & Spa (we intend to fund the balance of the purchase price for these properties through two mortgage loans aggregating \$140.0 million and available corporate cash); - approximately \$64.0 million to repay existing indebtedness at the time this indebtedness becomes prepayable without penalty; and - approximately \$6.5 million to renovate our initial hotels.
+- approximately \$193.8 million to fund a portion of the purchase of the Capital Hotel Investment Portfolio and the Vail Marriott Mountain Resort & Spa (we intend to fund the balance of the purchase price for these properties through two mortgage loans aggregating \$140.0 million and available corporate cash); and - approximately \$64.0 million to repay existing indebtedness at the time this indebtedness becomes prepayable without penalty.